ruudud/i3wm-scripts/README.md

 ```

-# Dimming screen when on battery, monitor off settings.
+# Dimming screen when on battery, monitor off
 Add the file `/etc/pm/power.d/performance` with the following contents;

 ```shell